braintripping/x-vec/README.md

 - GraphQL queries
 - Code ASTs

-I had previously written my own [hiccup variant](https://github.com/braintripping/re-view/blob/master/re_view/hiccup.md) as well as a proof-of-concept graphql query generator, so I've started by copying that code into this repo.
+Having previously written a [hiccup variant](https://github.com/braintripping/re-view/blob/master/re_view/hiccup.md) myself, I used that code as well as some prior drafts for a graphql emitter as the starting point for this repo.

 ----